 - The faster your speed, the longer the braking distance.

-- During a hard brake, your impaired condition could cause you to lose control of the OHV.
+- During a hard brake, your impaired condition could cause you to lose control of the vehicle.

 - Under normal circumstances, you usually can handle hazardous situations before they become problems.
-Drugs and alcohol will affect the skills you need to operate the vehicle safely.
+If you were under the influence of alcohol, your vehicle’s speed creates grave consequences to such problems.